ToolJet/ToolJet/docs/docs/widgets/text-input.md

 | Max length         | Sets the maximum number of characters allowed.                | Integer (e.g., `12` for a maximum of 12 characters).|
 | Custom validation  | Specifies a validation error message for specific conditions. | Logical Expression (e.g., `{{components.textinput1.value<5&&"Value needs to be more than 5"}}`).           |

-To add regex inside `Custom Validation`, you can use the below format:
+To add regex inside `Custom validation`, you can use the below format:

 **Format**: `{{(<regexPattern>.test(<value>)) ? '' : 'Error message';}}`